paulina-rega/word_development_indicators/README.md

 Basic analysis of Word Development Indicators with Jupyter Notebooks

 #### Setup:
-- Download all the files from repository
+To re-run Jupyter file:
+- Create a new folder with the, and two empty folders inside: 'code' and 'WDI_data' – Download repository files and paste it into 'code' file
-– In the same folder, create 'data' folder and unzip CSV file from [Word Develompent Indicators Dataset](https://datacatalog.worldbank.org/search/dataset/0037712)
+- Download and unzip [Word Develompent Indicators Dataset](https://datacatalog.worldbank.org/search/dataset/0037712) into the 'WDI_data' folder
+- Run 'WDI_analysis.ipynb'